vcz-fr/TheFollowUp/_posts/2015/04/2015-04-01-com-google.md

     url: "https://com.google"
     dead: true

-tweet: "This Google April Fools joke fits in one line of CSS."
+message: "This Google April Fools joke fits in one line of CSS."
 ---